ivanyu/pyheap/README.md

 1. The dumper which uses GDB.
 2. The Flask-based UI for heap dump visualization.

+It does not require any modification to the target program code, CPython code or installation.
+A restart is also not needed.
+In case the target is dockerized, the container also doesn't need any modification.

 ## Requirements

 The dumper needs the following: